Priyank-Vaidya/Library-Management-System/README.md

 # Library API

-The following Documentation contains the scrips for Running the CloudScale Library Management System.
-This Project is the part of CloudScale Interview Assignment.
+The following Documentation contains the scrips for Running the Library Management System.

-The Following Application is build upon **Maven Dependent Spring-Boot Microservice Architechtured Principles**.
+The Following Application is built upon **Maven Dependent Spring-Boot Microservice Architecture Principles**.